neuro-inc/ml-recipe-hier-attention/README.md

 * `make tensorboard` -  runs the job with tensorboard for monitoring training progress (losses, metrics, computational time and so on).

-* `make filebrowser` - runs the job that allows you to conveniently view your files on the storage in yoyr browser.
+* `make filebrowser` - runs the job that allows you to conveniently view your files on the storage in browser.

 ### 2. Running the notebook.